 The Hamilton Beach Professional Quiet Shield Blender is our top quiet blender for those with a smaller budget.
-It has plenty of power for smoothie making, crushing ice, and even blending whole-fruits to make juice.
-And 60% of customers gave it a 5-star rating by our time of publishing and at a price point that will save your hundreds!
+It has plenty of power for smoothie making, crushing ice, and even blending whole fruits to make juice.
+And 60% of customers gave it a 5-star rating by our time of publishing.
+And this blender’s price point will save your hundreds!

 Douge (a verified customer) said in October 2017, “I’ve owned a Vitamix in the past – of course it was excellent.
 But this under $150 unit (actually $119) is pretty close and does what we need it for.
 So far, pretty good.
 Just got it and it does seem to do the job.
 We made gazpacho and some ice smoothies.
 No problems with power and the quiet “shield” really does help cut down on the noise.
 I wish it had a large pitcher too for making larger quantities, but the 32 oz. will work for most of what we want to do with it.

 The downside is that the top is not easy to take off and is made of a more rigid plastic – not a deal breaker, but I miss that rubber that I had on the Vitamix (but for saving $400, I can live with that).
 Also, there is no handle on the pitcher – the one you see in the photo is on the noise shield, So far it does not seem to be a big deal, but I expected one and it’s not there.
 All-in-all, I think this is a very powerful and versatile blender for a very good price.”

 Negatives?
 The most common complaints are about breakage, but the 5-year warranty should resolve most of these issues.
 Some customers did note that it was not as quiet as they thought it should be.